-Risk Risk Category Dial Description Status No. Cost Sched.
-Risk Description Status 331 X X Delays to project because the system (or portions of the system) cannot be energized without impedance bonds.
-BBII is implementing mitigation measures to deter theft of the impedance bonds while a longer-term solution is investigated.
-317 X X JPB may not make timely acquisition of resources to staff rail activation plan with key personnel.
-Maintenance RFP for OCS and Traction Power.
-Bring on consultant staff to retire diesel fleet (will inform resource needs for maintenance of equipment in the future).
-Department of Operations and Maintenance will need to repurpose and/or hire and train staff to operate an electrified railroad.
-Continue to use BBI staff for maintenance of the system through revenue service (e.g., isolation protection).
+Risk Risk Risk Category Disk Description No. Cost Sched.
+Risk Description Status 331 Х Х Delays to project because the system (or portions of the system) cannot be energized without impedance bonds.
+BBII is implementing mitigation measur to deter theft of the impedance bonds wh a longer-term solution is investigated.
 350 X Use of generators for temporary, low voltage power - both additional generators and longer use of current generators until permanent power.
 (33 locations did not need new PG&E).
 Added resources to manage the issue; added technical resources.
 Withhold funding from shared risk should BBII fail to make progress.
 No longer an allowance item.
-352 X X Interface and integration of broadband project with EMUs and Electrification Infrastructure may impact EMU burn-in and Revenue Service.
-1. Coordination with Broadband and Stadler about doing on-board installations in Salt Lake City by Stadler, change order for broadband work is in negotiation.
-2. Involve the PCEP team in the design review of the broadband project to address any potential incompatibility wayside construction.
-3 Coordinate track access and CEMOF access to minimize impacts to PCEP construction and testing.
-4. Review EMU production and delivery schedule including broadband equipment in support of the Revenue Service plan.
+352 Х х Interface and integration of broadband project with EMUs and Electrification Infrastructure may impact EMU burn-in and Revenue Service.
+Coordination with Broadband and Stadler about doing on-board installations in Salt Lake City by Stadler, change order for broadband work is in negotiation.
+Involve the PCEP team in the design review of the broadband project to address any potential incompatibility wayside construction.
+Coordinate track access and CEMOF access to minimize impacts to PCEP construction and testing.
+Review EMU production and delivery schedule including broadband equipment in support of the Revenue Service plan.
+353 X EMU equipment could be damaged during testing.
+Testing occurs before turnover to Caltrain.
+Caltrain provides EMU test vehicles Contractor to perform robust sub system testing prior to integration testing JPB review/approval of test procedures witness testing, test reports approval, and punch-list walks Contractor to fix any items damaged from testing, prior to hand-over 010 X Potential for Stadler's sub-suppliers to fall behind schedule or delays in parts supply chain result in late completion of vehicles.
+Stadler expediting parts and developing 2nd sources to address problematic suppliers.
+Stadler focused on keeping supply chain flowing.